Code-the-Dream-School/node-v3/assignments/05TaskMgrAPIpt1.md

 ## Coding Challenges:
-You'll notice in your mindset materials for this week that FizzBuzz is mentioned.
+You'll notice in the article you will read during your mindset assignment for this week that FizzBuzz and other programming challenges are mentioned.
 Let's take a peek at the wonderful world of coding challenges.
  - Make a Leet Code and HackerRank account and solve FizzBuzz [https://leetcode.com/problems/fizz-buzz/](https://leetcode.com/problems/fizz-buzz/)